 Middle ear surgery is traditionally performed through an external incision with visualisation of delicate anatomical structures using a microscope.
 More recently, minimally invasive ear surgical techniques have been developed using endoscopes to access the middle ear through the ear canal without an external incision [1].
 As with open microscope-guided surgery, this transcanal endoscopic ear surgery (TEES) technique, allows the surgeon to perform procedures such as ear drum reconstruction, skin growth removal and hearing bone repair [1] [2] [3].
 The advantages of endoscopic ear surgery are as follows: removing the need for an external incision and reducing postoperative morbidity, improving visualisation for disease eradication, including reduction of the rate of residual skin growth (cholesteatoma), and improving hearing by facilitating hearing bone preservation [4] [5] [6].

 Despite the enthusiasm of some ear surgeons (otologists), endoscopic ear surgery has not as yet been accepted by all practicing otologists [7].
 The principal challenge with TEES is that a one-handed surgical technique is required as the endoscope is held in the other hand.
 Otologic instruments were developed for two-handed microscope-guided surgery so they are not optimized for the TEES environment.
 As otologists have been trained and gained experience in microscope-guided ear surgery, they have developed techniques with the according instruments and have become accustomed to a two-handed surgical approach.
 By learning different surgical techniques and gaining experience with the endoscope, most surgeons find that they can complete more cases endoscopically [1] [3] [8].
 Nevertheless, the learning curve can be slow and frustrating.
 In the experience of the primary investigator (PI), technological advances in the design of the endoscope, camera and suction dissection instruments have lead to incremental stepwise jumps in this learning curve [9].
-There is a knowledge gap in the literature where it is not reported exactly why surgeons have not adopted the technique, and what technological and/or training advances would encourage greater use.
-It is proposed that in order to increase the use of TEES, the needs of surgeons and current limitations of tools must be determined.
+There is a knowledge gap in the literature where it is not reported exactly why surgeons have not adopted the technique, and what technological and/or training advances would facilitate its use.
+It is proposed that in order to facilitate TEES, the needs of surgeons and current limitations of tools must be determined.

 Objectives and Hypothesis: